 Robyn Minter Smyers

-Robyn is a member of Thompson Hine's Executive Committee, as well as the former Cleveland office Partner-in-Charge, and a former Chair of the firm's Diversity & Inclusion Initiative.
+Robyn is a member of Thompson Hine's Executive Committee, as well as the former Cleveland office Partner-in-Charge, and a former Chair of the firm's Diversity, Equity & Inclusion Initiative.
 She is a partner in the firm's Real Estate, Construction and Corporate Transactions & Securities practice groups.
 She focuses her practice on commercial real estate acquisitions and sales, development, financing, leasing and corporate transactions.
 Robyn regularly represents and advises real estate investment trusts (REITs), real estate investment funds, public and private real estate development companies, commercial lenders, retailers and U.S. and global corporations.
 The coordination of complex transactions, including ground-up development deals and multi-site, multi-state acquisitions and divestitures, is her forte.
 Robyn's practice has a particular focus on shopping center deals, urban redevelopment projects, affordable and market-rate multifamily housing, manufacturing plant developments, distribution centers, hospitality projects and public-private-partnership (P3) transactions.
 Her practice also focuses on counseling corporations on real estate strategies, dispositions of environmentally contaminated assets, facilities management and domestic sourcing and procurement transactions.

 In 1995, Robyn clerked for Justice Albie Sachs on the Constitutional Court of South Africa.
 From 1991 to 1992, she was a Benjamin Trustman Traveling Fellow in South Africa, where she worked for Archbishop Desmond Tutu.